connectrpc/connectrpc.com/docs/node/interceptors.md

 };
 ```

-But what if we need the user info in one of our rpc implementations?
+But what if we need the user info in one of our RPC implementations?
 One way is to parse the header again:

 ```ts
 import { ConnectRouter } from "@connectrpc/connect";